adrelanos/aeternity-wiki/æternity-in-the-blockchain-space.md

-The blockchain space is growing at an exponential rate each day and there are many players in the space, so how does aeternity compare?
+The blockchain space is growing at an exponential rate each day and there are many players in the space, so how does æternity compare?

 ![Comparison Table](http://i67.tinypic.com/e0g4z4.png)